 It is very important that we know when you are on-your-way to our property for multiple reasons:

-- Your appointment time is just that.
-We plan EVERYTHING around when clients are coming and going from our property for our guests’ safety and sanity.
+- We plan EVERYTHING around when clients are coming and going from our property for our guests’ safety and sanity.
 This includes their play time, what yards they’re in, when we can let them out, when we need to bring them in, and other drop-offs and pick-ups.
 If you tell us you’ll be here at a certain time, we plan on that.
 We are incredibly flexible and understand that schedules don’t always go as planned.
 Your text is our cue you’re on the way (on time or not).